 The Basic RiderCourse is a complete entry-level, learn-to-ride class that consists of at least 15 hours of formal classroom activities and on-cycle riding exercises conducted over two or three days.
 About five hours are devoted to learning activities in the classroom, and around 10 hours of hands-on practice are included.
 Training motorcycles are provided.
 Successful completion may result in an insurance discount.

-These training centers offer motorcycle training opportunities annually throughout the riding season.
-Placing your cursor on a map point reveals the training centers in the area.
+Click the map below to see which training center is closest to you.
+Each training center offers motorcycle training opportunities annually throughout the riding season.
+Placing your cursor on the map point reveals the training centers in the area.
 Clicking on a map point reveals the training location and contact information.

 During the Summer of 2018, the Oklahoma Highway Safety Office and OkieMoto launched the "Road Science" public safety campaign.
 This campaign focused on educating vehicle drivers to several dangers that motorcycle riders face that the drivers may not think about.
 With a scientific approach, including physics equations and graphics, the campaign aimed to inform drivers of these dangers, and encourage motorcycle riders to be extra vigilant when riding.

 The "Road Science" campaign will continue with new elements in May 2019.

 Motorcycle Safety Course Locator